microsoft/vscode-docs/docs/editor/github-copilot.md

 ## Getting the most of of Copilot Chat

 This section is similar to the earlier [Getting the most out of Copilot](#getting-the-most-out-of-copilot), which had recommendations for getting the best editor inline completions from Copilot.
-Here we'll cover how to effectively use Copilot Chat (Chat view, inline chat, Quick Chat).
+Here we'll cover tips to effectively use Copilot Chat (Chat view, inline chat, Quick Chat).

 ### Use agents and slash commands